AnuragChaudhari7/gasoil-crack-spread-analysis/README.md

 Finally the combined DFs were saved in "data/processed" as "crude_futures.csv" and "gasoil_futures.csv".
 These are our cleaned dataframes.

 ## Data Processing
 The CSV files of the cleaned Crude and Gas Oil data were imported before being merged.
 The merging was done by intersection of dates.

+The data have different units for the prices.
+The Brent Crude futures is in \$/bbl whilst the LSGO futures is in \$/metric ton.
+Thus approximating the conversion factors from energy companies, I divided LSGO prices by 7.46 approximating the number of barrels per metric ton.

 After which a crack_spread calculation was performed by the differences between the date by date close prices.

 This merged dataframe is stored in "data/processed" as "crack_spread.csv".
 We will be using this to perform EDA and build it up with our future calculations.